Iron Dome: Testing

 During the first stage of Iron Dome's operational duty, the Israeli Air Force included many soldiers from Sderot, citing high motivation among the city's pre-army youth to be part of the project.
 The 947th "Marksmen" Stinger Battalion of the Israeli Air Defense Network was chosen as the first unit to become familiar with and operate Iron Dome.

+In June 2026, the completion of a test series for an upgraded version of Iron Dome was made public.
+The tests evaluated improvements intended to enhance the system's ability tackle high volumes of fire such as rockets, missiles, and drones.
+The trials also included integration of the Iron Beam laser defense system with Iron Dome's battle management system.

 Energy weapons

 Although Iron Dome has proven its effectiveness against rocket attacks, Defense Ministry officials are concerned it will not be able to handle more massive arsenals possessed by Hezbollah in Lebanon should a conflict arise.
 Although in Operation Protective Edge it had a 90 percent hit rate against only rockets determined to be headed for populated areas, 735 intercepts were made at a cost of $70,000–100,000 per interceptor; with an estimated 100,000 rockets possessed by Hezbollah, Iron Dome systems could be fiscally and physically overwhelmed by dozens of incoming salvos.
 In 2014 directed-energy weapons were being investigated as a complement to Iron Dome, with lower system cost and lower cost per shot.
 Solid-state lasers worldwide have power levels ranging from 10 to 40 kW; to destroy a rocket safely from 15–20 km away, several low-power beams could coordinate and converge on one spot to burn through its outer shell and destroy it.
 Because laser beams become distorted and ineffective in foggy or heavy cloud conditions, any laser weapon would need to be complemented by Iron Dome.

 In 1996, the Israelis developed the Nautilus prototype and later deployed it in Kiryat Shmona, Israel's northernmost city along the Lebanese border.
 It used a collection of components from other systems and succeeded in keeping a beam on the same point for two continuous seconds using an early prototype of the Green Pine radar.
 Nautilus succeeded in its goal to prove the concept was feasible, but it was never deployed operationally, as the government believed that sending in ground troops to stop rocket fire at source was more cost-effective.